+With New Jersey's prominent gambling history, it's hard to imagine that this state didn't legalize online gambling until quite recently.
 To discuss the issue of legal online gambling in the US, one first must visit the history of the Federal Wire Act and why it exists in the first place.
-Legal online poker is regulated and governed by two different laws in the United States government.

 In modern society, our everyday life requires the use of the internet which relies on interstate wire communications.
 Therefore, this law has some jurisdiction over online gambling.

 In 2006, The US Department of Justice (DOJ) went even further and passed the Unlawful Gambling Enforcement Act (UIGEA), which restricted banks from processing transactions from online gambling operators outside of the US.
 This law effectively pushed out major online gambling companies through threats of money laundering and illegal gambling charges.
 Many of the best online poker sites for US players were pushed out of the country because of this legislation - including PokerStars, a prominent name in the industry.

 At the start of 2010, a bill was introduced by Senator Ray Lesniak, which would allow casinos in Atlantic City to operate online casinos in the state.
 Lesniak's bill passed the Senate with widespread support.
 It passed with a 29 to 5 margin.
 However, when the bill ended up on Governor Chris Christie's desk, it was vetoed and suspected to have been turned down due to political motivation.

 Later the DOJ released a re-modification of the Federal Wire Act, hence stating that interstate transmission of wire communication which had no relation to sports betting, would not pertain to this law.
 This new version of the Federal Wire Act, passed in 2011, excluded online poker from its limitations, therefore making it possible for states to pass their own legislation regarding the activity.